MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/autodesk-recap-photo.md

 ## Export the 3D model as an .obj file

 Before you can use the 3D model in Dynamics 365 Guides or Power Apps, it must be in the GLB file format.
-In this step, you will export the model as an .obj file that can then be converted to a .glb file.
+In this step, you'll export the model as an .obj file that can then be converted to a .glb file.

 1. On the left side of the editor page, select the **Export** button, and then select the **Export model** button to open the export settings.